A Brief History

 As more and more people report incidents of sexual harassment from the past or present, more and more victims will be willing to come forward.
 It will continue to seem like a tsunami of incidents, but in reality it is just more light being shined on the problem that has certainly always existed.
 Hopefully, measure taken to reduce the incidence of sexual harassment such as education and efficient reporting procedures that do not punish the victim will finally start a trend toward the reduction of unwanted or inappropriate sexual coercion and advances.

-What do you think we can do to reduce the amount of sexual harassment that still takes place?
+Question for students (and subscribers): What do you think we can do to reduce the amount of sexual harassment that still takes place?
 What controls on false accusations would be appropriate that would not infringe on the rights of victims?
 (Perhaps the subject of a future article/discussion!)
 Do you think there is more or less sexual harassment than there used to be?
 Are famous people being unfairly smeared by allegations, or is it about time these predators got their just desserts?
-Feel free to offer your opinions or any insight into this very hot topic.
+Feel free to offer your opinions or any insight into this hot topic in the comments section below this article.

 Your readership is much appreciated!